LunaSkyx/dRally-3ds/README.md

 Native port with devkitARM, libctru and SDL2's own n3ds backend.
 Renders straight into the 400x240 framebuffer (no SDL renderer), DSP audio at the DAC's native rate, pad remappable through `dr3_controls.txt`.
 The bottom screen shows the standings and, during a race, the track map with every car and the lap times.
-Technical notes: [doc/3ds.md](doc/3ds.md).

-The branch also adds a fourth very hard difficulty ("30th Anniversary"). championship entry, the title is settled in a two car challenge, and that car can be bought in the shop.
+The branch also adds a fourth very hard difficulty ("30th Anniversary") and you can purchase the Adversarys vehicle.

 Install: copy the release folder to `sdmc:/3ds/drally/` so that `dRally_3ds.3dsx` sits next to the game data (all `*.BPA`, `CDROM.INI`, `CINEM/*.HAF`), then start it from the Homebrew Launcher.
 Sound needs